 The Power of Long-Term Thinking: Insights from an LIS Salon on Longevity

 Longevity is just one of many profound shifts reshaping our world today.
-From the rise of artificial intelligence to the mounting ecological crises and the evolving nature of institutional trust, we find ourselves navigating an increasingly complex, interconnected landscape.
-At LIS, we believe that understanding these major shifts is essential—not only to avoid potential pitfalls, but also to identify opportunities for meaningful change and help steer the world in the right direction.
+From the rise of artificial intelligence to the mounting ecological crises and the evolving nature of institutional trust, we find ourselves navigating an increasingly complex landscape.
+At LIS, we believe that understanding this shifting terrain—not only to avoid potential pitfalls, but also to identify opportunities for meaningful change.

-In response to this rapidly changing terrain, LIS is designing an MBA programme, set to be announced in early 2025.
+With this, LIS is designing an MBA programme, set to be announced in early 2025.
 This programme will be built to equip future leaders with the interdisciplinary tools they need to understand and respond to these global challenges.
+Register your interest here.

 Our recent LIS Salon on longevity, where students, faculty, and industry leaders explored the implications of extending human lifespans, is just one example of the conversations we believe are critical to future leadership.
 In this article, Mark delves into key insights from the salon, showcasing how interdisciplinary thinking can illuminate new paths forward for leaders facing the uncertainties of tomorrow.